albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 effort shown here is bigger to highlight some of the more advanced features of the program.

-You should at least read through the VFR tutorial :doc:`TUTORIALVFR` before doing this one.
+You should at least read through :doc:`TUTORIALVFR` before doing this one.

 The flight plan will go across the UK using an IFR capable aircraft.
 Its maximum range should be more than 600 nautical miles including reserves